 3. Don’t Stress Over Things You Can’t Control

 Chronic emotional and psychological stress wreak havoc on your body.
-In response to stress, cortisol and reverse T3 levels increase, which makes life and the keto flu much worse.
+In response to stress, cortisol and reverse T3 levels increase, which makes the keto flu much worse.

 What is the Keto Flu & How to Remedy It

-Keto flu is not caused by a virus that only infects ketogenic dieters.
-It is the body’s response to carbohydrate restriction.
+The keto flu is not caused by a virus that only infects ketogenic dieters.
+It is the body’s response to severe carbohydrate restriction.

 The most common keto flu symptoms are sugar cravings, dizziness, irritability, poor focus and concentration, stomach pains, nausea, cramping, confusion, muscle soreness, and difficulty falling asleep.

-However, the severity of keto flu depends on how metabolically flexible you are.
-The most metabolically flexible people may not experience keto flu symptoms at all, while the least metabolically flexible people will struggle to get out of bed.
+The severity of the keto flu and its symptoms, however, depends on how metabolically flexible you are.
+As an example, the most metabolically flexible people may not experience keto flu symptoms at all, while the least metabolically flexible people may struggle to get out of bed.

-Whether you are metabolically flexible or not, it is important to drink more water, have plenty of sodium, potassium, and magnesium, eat more fat, do low-intensity exercise in the morning, meditate every day, and sleep well.
-Doing these six things can eliminate the keto flu completely.
+Whether you are metabolically flexible or not, it is important to drink more water, consume plenty of sodium, potassium, and magnesium, eat more fat (especially MCTs), do low-intensity exercise in the morning, meditate every day, and sleep well.
+Doing these six things can relieve the keto flu completely.

-If you are ready to get started, check out our Comprehensive Beginner’s Guide to the Ketogenic Diet.
+If you are ready to get started on your keto journey and crush the keto flu, check out our Comprehensive Beginner’s Guide to the Ketogenic Diet.

-However, if you are struggling with the keto flu and none of these recommendations are helping, I provided you with a bonus strategy below.
+However, if you are struggling with the keto flu and none of these recommendations are helping, try using the bonus keto strategy found below.

-(Important note: try all of the recommendations in this article before you attempt the bonus strategy.
-This strategy is only for people who really want to be on the ketogenic diet, but can’t make it through the keto flu.)
+(Important note: Make sure you try all of the recommendations in this article before you attempt the bonus strategy.
+This strategy is only for people who want to be on the ketogenic diet but can’t make it to the other side of the keto flu.)